logdna/logdna-agent/CONTRIBUTING.md

 ## Building

-To build the agent, ensure you have [nexe](https://www.npmjs.com/package/nexe) installed.
+To build the agent, ensure you have [nexe](https://www.npmjs.com/package/nexe) installed (`npm install -g nexe@1.1.2).
 This packages the LogDNA agent as a native executable with the node.js runtime bundled.
 This will automatically build the runtime from source.

 ### Linux